junxit/us-congress-bills-113/metadata.md

 - 2013-05-14 — Placed on the Union Calendar, Calendar No. 33.
 - 2013-05-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-55.
 - 2013-05-14 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-55.
+- 2013-05-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-15 — Considered as unfinished business. (consideration: CR H2634)
+- 2013-05-15 — Considered under suspension of the rules. (consideration: CR H2632-2633)
+- 2013-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+767.
+- 2013-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-15 — Mr. Bishop (UT) moved to suspend the rules and pass the bill, as amended.
+- 2013-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 147). (text: CR H2632)
+- 2013-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 1 (Roll no. 147).(text: CR H2632)